Transchromatic extensions in motivic and Real bordism: Application to Morava K -theories

 \begin{theorem} In the homotopy of \(k_{GL}(n)\), we have the following hidden \(\pi_{(\ast,\ast)}\BPGL\)-multiplications for \(0\leq k\leq (n-1)\): \begin{itemize} \item for \(0\leq b\leq (2^{n-k-1}-1)\) and \(0\leq a\leq \big(2^{k}(1+2b)-1\big)\),

 \item and for \(2^{n-k-1}\leq b\leq (2^{n-k}-1)\), and \(0\leq a\leq \big(2^{n+1}-1-2^k(1+2b)\big)\),

 \end{itemize} \end{theorem}

 \begin{proof} These follow surprisingly quickly from Theorem~\ref{thm:WeirdBracket}.
 We note that since multiplication by \(\rho\) is injective on both the source and target of any extension involving \(\bar{v}_k(b)\) for \(k>0\), there is no ambiguity caused by the indeterminacy.
 There was no indeterminacy anyway for brackets involving \(\bar{v}_0(b)\).
+Since the ideal \(I_n^2\) acts trivially, we also have no ambiguity due to higher Adams filtration elements.

 For \(0\leq b\leq (2^{n-k-1}-1)\), Theorem~\ref{thm:WeirdBracket} shows that we have a bracket

 (where again, we ignore indeterminacy since it does not contribute).
 This gives us

 Lemma~\ref{lem:Sparseness} shows that for \(a<2^k(1+2b)\), we have